srimani-ravikumar/interview-prep/OOP/1_Conceptual_Grab/Quick_Guide_OOP_Principles.md

 ## Polymorphism

-Polymorphism literally means "many forms."
-It allows objects of different classes that are related by inheritance to be treated as objects of a common base class.
+Polymorphism literally means **"many forms."** It allows objects of different classes that are related by inheritance to be treated as objects of a common base class.
 In C#, this is achieved through method overloading and overriding.

-**Keywords/Concepts:** `virtual`, `override`, Method Overloading.
+**Keywords / Concepts:** `virtual`, `override`, Method Overloading

+**Interviewer Point:**

-**Interviewer point:** "Polymorphism lets a single interface represent different underlying forms, allowing us to treat derived classes as their base type at runtime."
+> *"Polymorphism lets a single interface represent different underlying forms, allowing us to treat derived classes as their base type at runtime."*

+---

-### **Compile-Time Polymorphism (Method Overloading)**
+### Compile-Time Polymorphism (Method Overloading)

 Compile-time polymorphism is achieved using **method overloading**, where **multiple methods have the same name but different parameter lists**.

 The method call is resolved **at compile time**, not runtime.

-**C# Syntax Example (Compile-Time Polymorphism via Overloading)**
+#### C# Syntax Example (Compile-Time Polymorphism via Overloading)

 ```csharp
 public class Calculator